-You will be advised of the outcome of your application in writing, following a decision by the Minister for the Arts.
+You will be advised of the outcome of your application in writing, following a decision by the Minister for the Arts, or nominated delegate.
 You will generally be advised within three months of the closing date of the funding round.